Matt-Petermann/Poker-Table-Web/README.md

 # Poker-Table-Web
-Web UI for poker table game management
+Web UI for poker table game management.
+Create with React/NextJS and NextUI.